 The only way the family will survive is if the pilot follows his orders and crashes the plane.

 Ladies and Gentlemen, welcome aboard T.J.
-Newman's completely addictive and gut-wrenching debut novel.
+Newman's completely addictive and absolutely thrilling debut novel.
 You might want to fasten your seatbelts and hold on for dear life, because this book is just one wild and turbulent rollercoaster that just keeps on climbing.

 Falling throws the reader directly into the fire on the opening pages, and as everything is being sucked out of flight 416 at 35,000 feet, I was being sucked right into the pages.
-There was no turning back once I opened this completely compelling book by T.J.
-Newman.
+There was no turning back once I opened this book.

 Not for the faint of heart, Falling was a fantastic suspenseful thriller that just kept on building as the story developed.
 The adrenaline within me increased with each turn of the page, and at the end of each chapter, Newman leaves the reader with a line and drives them to the next.